2007 Bombardier Dash 8 landing gear accidents

 In September 2007, two separate accidents due to similar landing gear failures occurred within three days of each other on Bombardier Dash 8 Q400 aircraft operated by Scandinavian Airlines System (SAS).
-A third accident, again with an SAS aircraft, occurred in 27 October 2007, leading to the withdrawal of the type from the airline's fleet.
+A third accident, again with an SAS aircraft, occurred on 27 October 2007, leading to the withdrawal of the type from the airline's fleet.

 Scandinavian Airlines System Flight 1209

 Scandinavian Airlines System Flight 1209, a Bombardier Dash 8 Q400 registered as LN-RDK, took off from Copenhagen Airport, Denmark, on 9 September 2007.
 It was on a domestic flight to Aalborg Airport.

 Prior to landing, the right main landing gear failed to lock and the crew circled for an hour while trying to fix the problem then preparing for an emergency landing.
 After the aircraft touched down, the right landing gear collapsed, the right wing hit the ground, and a fire broke out.
 The fire went out before the aircraft came to rest and all passengers and crew were evacuated.
 Five people had minor injuries, some from parts of the propeller entering the cabin and others from the evacuation.